 The nontransmitted BSSID profile shall include the SSID element (see 9.4.2.2 (SSID element)) and Multiple BSSID-Index element (see 9.4.2.73 (Multiple BSSID-Index element)) for each of the supported BSSIDs.
 The AP or PCP may include all other elements in the nontransmitted BSSID profile.
 The AP or PCP may include two or more Multiple BSSID elements containing elements for a given BSSID index in one Beacon frame or DMG Beacon frame.
 If two or more are given, the profile is considered to be the complete set of all elements given in all such Multiple BSSID elements sharing the same BSSID index.
 Since the Multiple BSSID element is also present in Probe Response frames, an AP or PCP may choose to advertise the complete or a partial profile of a BSS corresponding to a nontransmitted BSSID only in the Probe Response frames.
 In addition, the AP or PCP may choose to include only a partial list of nontransmitted BSSID profiles in the Beacon frame or DMG Beacon frame or to include different sets of nontransmitted BSSID profiles in different Beacon frames or DMG Beacon frames. [#Ed – new paragraph]

 An AP advertising a complete list of nontransmitted BSSID profiles shall set the Complete List Of NonTxBSSID Profiles field of Extended Capabilities element to 1.
-An AP may include Active BSSID Count element (see 9.4.2.237 (Active BSSID Count element)) in its Beacon frame or DMG Beacon frame or Probe Response frame to indicate the number of active BSSIDs in the multiple BSSID set.
+An EMA AP shall include Multiple BSSID Configuration element (see 9.4.2.237 (Multiple BSSID Configuration element)) in its Beacon frame or DMG Beacon frame or Probe Response frame to indicate the configuration of the multiple BSSID set.
+The BSSID Count field of the Multiple BSSID Configuration element indicates number of active BSSIDs in the multiple BSSID set while the Profile Periodicity field indicates the number of beacons a scanning STA is required to receive in order to discover all the active nontransmitted BSSIDs in the set.

-NOTE—A non-AP STA can send a Probe Request frame to an AP to gather information about all BSSIDs in the multiple BSSID set when the AP advertises partial list of nontransmitted BSSID profiles.
+An EMA AP that includes a partial list of nontransmitted BSSID profiles in its Beacon frame or DMG Beacon frame, should advertise a particular nontransmitted BSSID profile in a repeating pattern such that the profile is present in at least one Beacon in a sequence of beacons indicated by the Profile Periodicity field of the Multiple BSSID Configuration element.
+If there is any change in a particular nontransmitted BSSID's profile (i.e., set of elements belong to the profile or the element values), the AP shall include the profile in the next DTIM beacon of that BSS so that STAs with that BSS become aware of the change immediately.

+Note - It is recommended that an AP selects the periodicity in which the profile repeats to be a multiple of the BSS’s DTIM interval so that associated STAs in PS mode don't have to wake-up for additional beacons.

 Part 3